 · For questions related to academic issues, contact Professor Stephen Urice at (305) 284-3643 or email@example.com.

-· For questions related to transferring of UM Law credits to another ABA Law school, contact Greg Levy, Assistant Dean for Academic Affairs, Registration & Student Services, and Deputy Director, Entertainment, Arts and Sports Law LL.M, at (305) 284-6087.
+· For questions related to transferring of UM Law credits to another ABA Law school, contact Greg Levy, Associate Dean Law Academic & Student Services and Strategic Initiatives; Director, Entertainment, Arts and Sports Law LL.M, at (305) 284-6087.